loft-demos/vcluster-charts/README.md

 # vCluster Chart for Embedded K8s Binaries
 Customized vCluster Helm chart for use with custom vcluster container images that embed Kubernetes binaries directly into the vCluster container image instead of the Kubernetes binaries being copied from upstream container images attached as init containers to the vCluster `Pod`.

-The `.tgz` for the chart may be downloades from the [repository releases](https://github.com/loft-demos/vcluster-charts/releases) and the chart is meant to be used with the vcluster-pro images published in the [loft-demos/k8s-image-mirror GHCR](https://github.com/loft-demos/k8s-image-mirror/pkgs/container/vcluster-pro).
+The `.tgz` for the chart may be downloades from the [repository releases](https://github.com/loft-demos/vcluster-charts/releases) and the chart is meant to be used with the vcluster-pro images published in the [loft-demos/k8s-image-mirror GitHub Container Registry](https://github.com/loft-demos/k8s-image-mirror/pkgs/container/vcluster-pro).

 ## Usage
 Create a `vcluster.yaml` with the following values (along with any other additional configuration needed based on the [vCluster configuration reference documentation](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/):

 > [!NOTE]
-> Currently only the `k8s` plain vanilla Kubernetes distubtion is supporte and `k8s` is the default `controlPlane.distro` that is enabled by default, so no additional configuration is needed for the `distro`.
+> Currently, only the [vanilla Kubernetes distribution](https://kubernetes.io/releases/) is supported. `k8s` is the default `controlPlane.distro` and is enabled by default, so no additional configuration is needed for the `distro`.

 ```yaml
 controlPlane: